Exploring Sauerkraut: Fables, Facts, and Fun Recipes

 All of these foods originated in China.
 Yes, sauerkraut!
 Long before German “sour cabbage” was being heated with ham hocks in Heinzenhausen, the Chinese were pickling shredded cabbage in rice wine.
 A little building project (otherwise known as the Great Wall of China) necessitated the development of a food that could last well beyond the growing season, and thus fermentation was born.

-One thousand years later Genghis Khan and his band of merry men began their marauding ways in China.
+1000 years later, Genghis Khan and his band of merry men began their marauding ways in China.
 From there they expanded their conquest to most of Eurasia.
 They seized vast regions, depleting crops, wiping out the civilization of entire towns, and spreading deadly diseases.
 In fact, historians believe that the Black Death of the 1300s came not directly from rats, but from the fleas that traveled with Mongol hordes.

 But those Mongols also introduced sour cabbage to Europe . . .so all is forgiven?